M-Pineapple/Claude-Project-Coordinator/README.md

 The Project Coordinator:
 1. Communicates with Claude Desktop using the MCP protocol over stdio
+2. Validates all inputs through the comprehensive security system
-2. Stores project data as JSON files in `KnowledgeBase/projects/`
+3. Stores project data as JSON files in `KnowledgeBase/projects/`
-3. Automatically detects technologies by scanning project directories
+4. Automatically detects technologies by scanning project directories
-4. Maintains an index for quick searching and retrieval
+5. Maintains an index for quick searching and retrieval

+## Security Considerations

+**For Individual Developers:**
+- Default security settings are designed for personal development workflows
+- Protects against common attack vectors while maintaining usability
+- All validation can be customized or disabled if needed

+**For Organizations:**
+- This tool provides a solid foundation for enterprise deployment
+- Additional security measures may be needed for production environments
+- Consider implementing additional authentication and audit logging for shared use

 ## Contributing